Angle Lake station

 Angle Lake station is a Link light rail station in SeaTac, Washington.
-The elevated station is the southern terminus of the 1 Line, which travels north to Seattle–Tacoma International Airport, the Rainier Valley, Downtown Seattle, and North Seattle, including the University of Washington.
+The elevated station is the southern terminus of the 1 Line and also includes a large parking garage.
+The light rail line travels north from Angle Lake through Tukwila, Seattle, Shoreline, Mountlake Terrace, and Lynnwood.

 The station was built as part of the South 200th Link Extension project, extending the light rail line south from its terminus at SeaTac Airport via a 1.6 mi elevated guideway.
 The project was originally approved by voters in the 1996 "Sound Move" ballot measure, with a promise to open in 2006, but was deferred when funding was not found.
 The 2008 "Sound Transit 2" campaign was approved with funding for the station and extension, estimated to open in 2020; federal grants were obtained to accelerate design and construction, moving up the opening date to late 2016.

 The station was originally referred to as the South 200th Street station, but was officially named for the nearby lake in December 2012 by the Sound Transit Board.
 Construction on the extension began in May 2013 and on the station in September 2014; the project was budgeted at $383 million.
 Angle Lake station opened to the public on September 24, 2016.